 Urquhart Castle, Loch Ness

-Inverness Castle is quite modern, built in 1836.
-It can only be visited in the summer months, as inside are the offices of the city government and they only allow the visit to tourists in the summer season.
+Inverness Castle is quite modern and was built in 1836.
+However, it can only be visited in the summer since the city government offices are inside, and they only allow tourists to visit in the summer.